workloads/web-redirects/README.md

 # Terraform Cloud Workspace `web-assets`

-> This directory manages the lifecycle of the web assets for [@workloads](https://github.com/workloads).
+> This directory manages the lifecycle of web assets for [@workloads](https://github.com/workloads).

 ## Table of Contents